Skip to main content

 Ladders such as these, with notched steps down one face, are the most commonly known type of ladder used to access later prehistoric field wells and waterholes in England.

 Archaeological investigations at Bucklers Park in Crowthorne, Berkshire, have revealed a window onto a significant later prehistoric place, which was used and revisited over 1700 years between the Early Bronze Age and later Iron Age.
-A series of wells, burnt mounds and troughs indicate that activity at the site was focussed around the heating of water using hot stone technology
+A series of wells, burnt mounds and troughs indicate that activity at the site was focussed around the heating of water using hot stone technology.

 The ladder was found in a well, one of a series that were dug from the early Middle Bronze Age onwards.
 These wells are associated with a series of burnt mounds, a puzzling site type the remains poorly understood.